MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-working-with-the-application-diagnostics-console.md

 3. To sort by count, at the top of the Count column, select **Count**.
 The functions that have failed most often are ranked from the highest to the lowest.

 4. To begin investigating the issue and open Event properties, select a **Failed Function** entry.
-For information about working with events, see [Working with events by using Application Diagnostics](manage-working-with-events-using-application-diagnostics.md).
+For information about working with events, see [Work with events by using Application Diagnostics](manage-working-with-events-using-application-diagnostics.md).

 ## [Example: Grouping Performance Events by Heaviest Resource](#tab/example-grouping-performance-events-by-heaviest-resource)